Impetus/hazelcast-ui/README.md

 ## Introduction

-Hazelcast is inmemroy database which is paid and having full fedged UI with multiple functionalities.
-The development version of Hazelcast is restricted to UI with two nodes only.
-This application provides basic capabilites of Hazelcast UI with no restriction on number of nodes.
+Hazelcast is an in memroy database which have its native user interface with multiple functionalities.
+This native (development) version of Hazelcast is restricted to two nodes only.
+Our application provides all basic capabilites of Hazelcast user intarface with no restriction on number of nodes.

 The app has been tested with Hazelcast 3.4.6 version.